mkloubert/phpLINQ/README.md

 ### takeWhile

-Takes elements in that sequence as long as a specified condition is true and then returns the remaining elements. (s.
+Takes elements in that sequence as long as a specified condition is true. (s.
 [TakeWhile()](https://msdn.microsoft.com/en-us/library/vstudio/system.linq.enumerable.takewhile%28v=vs.100%29.aspx)).

 ```php
 use \System\Linq;